zhennanl/FIFA_Machine_Learning_Project/README.md

 # FIFA Machine Learning Project

-This is the final project for machine learning class.
+An analysis of FIFA 19 game data and real-world soccer players' performance created for machine learning class.

 In the FIFA 19 dataset, each player contains numerous in-game attributes that distinguish them from one another.
 The attributes of each player are carefully engineered by the game developers to accurately represent